-It takes courage to see a counsellor, it is a place for you to "say it as it is" and from that it brings new insight, self-awareness, resilience and the ability to move forward with your life.
+The counselling room is a place for you to "say it as it is" and from that it brings new insights, self-awareness, resilience and the ability to move forward with your life.

 As a Counsellor I work integratively, providing you with the time and space to explore what’s troubling you.
 The space is totally confidential, non-judgmental and supportive.

 I use several approaches in my work, incorporating Person Centred Therapy (PCT), Cognitive Behavioural Therapy (CBT), Transactional Analysis (TA), Psychodynamic and Existential approaches.

 I am also trained as an EMDR Therapist, an acronym for 'Eye Movement Desensitisation and Reprocessing'.
 EMDR is a powerful psychological treatment method developed by an American clinical psychologist, Dr Francine Shapiro, in the 1980s.
 It can be described as a psychotherapy that enables people to heal from the symptoms and emotional distress that are the result of disturbing life experiences.

 As a Counsellor my commitment is to really listen to you, value you, help and support you, providing you with a space to express your emotions in your own way at your own pace.